 Antibiotics are used to kill or inhibit bacteria growth.
 Although you might think of antibiotics as modern medicine, they’ve actually been around for centuries.
-The original antibiotics, like a lot of today’s antibiotics, are derived from natural sources.
+The original antibiotics, like many of today’s antibiotics, are derived from natural sources.

-Sometimes, these properties extend beyond the food and can aid in your personal hygiene.
-Cranberry extract contains both antibacterial and antioxidant compounds, making it a home remedy for urinary tract infections (UTIs).
+Sometimes, the properties of these natural sources extend beyond the food and can aid in your personal hygiene.
+Cranberry extract contains antibacterial and antioxidant compounds, making it a home remedy for urinary tract infections (UTIs).

 Herbs can be antibiotics, too.
-A small sampling of 58 Chinese plants found that 23 had antibacterial properties and 15 had antifungal properties.
-One 2014 study found that an herbal therapy was just as effective as a chemical antibiotic in treating a small intestine bacterial overgrowth disorder.
+A small sampling study of 58 Chinese plants found that 23 had antibacterial properties and 15 had antifungal properties.

 Keep reading to learn about five popular antibiotics that you can try at home.

 Honey is one the oldest known antibiotics, tracing back to ancient times.
 Egyptians frequently used honey as a natural antibiotic and skin protectant.

 Additionally, honey has a low pH level.
 This works to pull moisture away from bacteria, causing the bacteria to get dehydrated and die off.